Advocating for Our Members

 If all that seems beyond the scope of services you would normally expect from an insurance company, that's because it is.
 We're here to remove barriers to health care and vow to be creative and caring in doing so.

-The Member Advocacy Program is available at no extra cost to BCBSND members who qualify.
+Member Advocacy is available at no extra cost to BCBSND members who qualify.

 Who Can Participate?

-Currently, candidates for the Member Advocacy Program are determined on a case-by-case basis, and include those who:
+Currently, candidates for Member Advocacy are determined on a case-by-case basis, and include those who: